-For the low-energy x-ray spectra considered in the EURADOS exercise, the results shown in Figure 5, Figure 6, Table 1 and Table 2 clearly indicate that the DEFs derived by taking the ratio of results from simulations in a narrow-beam geometry significantly overestimate the real dose enhancement by orders of magnitude, particularly at distances from the NP exceeding 100 nm.
-Figure 7 demonstrates that such narrow-beam geometries tend to overestimate DEFs even beyond the theoretical upper limit (Section 2.4) in this distance range.
-However, the values shown in Table 3 indicate that the DEF in Figure 6 is a good approximation of the expected DEF in the case of the full secondary photon spectra for the primary X-ray spectra.
+For the low-energy x-ray spectra considered in the EURADOS exercise, the results shown in figures 5 and 6, tables 1 and 2 clearly indicate that the DEFs derived by taking the ratio of results from simulations in a narrowbeam geometry significantly overestimate the real dose enhancement by orders of magnitude, particularly at distances from the NP exceeding 100 nm.
+Figure 7 demonstrates that such narrow-beam geometries tend to overestimate DEFs even beyond the theoretical upper limit (section 2.4) in this distance range.
+However, the values shown in table 3 indicate that the DEF in figure 6 is a good approximation of the expected DEF in the case of the full secondary photon spectra for the primary x-ray spectra.

-To which extent the finding for the low-energy x-ray spectra can be transferred to higher photon energies, particularly to megavoltage photon beams from medical linear accelerators,
+To which extent the finding for the low-energy x-ray spectra can be transferred to higher photon energies, particularly to megavoltage photon beams from medical linear accelerators.

-For MeV photons, the term in brackets in the formula for this upper limit of the DEF (equation 8) is much smaller than that for the x-ray spectra considered here.
-In fact, while this factor (which multiplies the mass fraction of gold) amounts to about 150 and about 270 for the 50 kVp and 100 kVp spectra, respectively, it is only about 3.7 for an idealized Co-60 gamma spectrum and about 0.5 for the real Co-60 spectrum considered in Figure 3c.
-This implies that the upper limit for MeV photon radiation is about two orders of magnitude smaller than for the 100 kVp x-ray spectrum as is illustrated in Figure 9 for the Co-60 spectrum where the upper limit of the average DEF from unity is by a factor of about 250 lower than for the 100 kVp spectrum.
-Even though the spectral fluence from the different generations of scattered photons converges slower than for the lower energy x-ray spectra considered in the simulations (see Figure 3) and an enhancement factor for the deviation of the DEF from unity as large as 6.5 is found when the flueunce of higher order scattered phtotons is taken into account, the DEF for the Co-60 photon spectrum will still deviate by a factor of 40 less from unity than the DEF for the case of the 100 kVp X-ray spectrum.
+For MeV photons, the term in brackets in the formula for this upper limit of the DEF (equation (8)) is much smaller than that for the x-ray spectra considered here.
+In fact, while this factor (which multiplies the mass fraction of gold) amounts to about 150 and about 270 for the 50 kVp and 100 kVp spectra, respectively, it is only about 3.7 for an idealized Co-60 gamma spectrum and about 0.5 for the real Co-60 spectrum considered in figure 3(c).
+This implies that the upper limit for MeV photon radiation is about two orders of magnitude smaller than for the 100 kVp x-ray spectrum as is illustrated in figure 9 for the Co-60 spectrum where the upper limit of the average DEF from unity is by a factor of about 250 lower than for the 100 kVp spectrum.
+Even though the spectral fluence from the different generations of scattered photons converges slower than for the lower energy x-ray spectra considered in the simulations (see figure 3) and an enhancement factor for the deviation of the DEF for the Co-60 photon spectrum will still deviate by a factor of 40 less from unity than the DEF for the case of the 100 kVp x-ray spectrum.
 This implies that even though scattered photons result in a large enhancement of the extra energy deposition from electrons emerging from the NP, the overall DEF will still be significantly deviating from unity only in a small region of few 100 nm around the NP for the Co-60 spectrum, and it is quite plausible that this will also hold for other spectra of MeV photons.
-One reason for this is that the difference between the photon interaction coefficients of gold and water is much smaller in the MeV photon range than in the several 10 keV range (see Figure 1).
-The other reason is that these higher-energy photon spectra produce higher energy secondary electrons that have ranges of the order of several 100 μm.
+One reason for this is that the difference between the photon interaction coefficients of gold and water is much smaller in the MeV photon range than in the several 10 keV range (see figure 1).
+The other reason is that these higher-energy photon spectra produce higher energy secondary electrons that have ranges of the order of several 100 μ m.
 Hence, their additional contribution to the absorbed dose is distributed over larger volumes, which pushes the estimated DEF closer to unity.

-It is also worth noting that the upper limits shown in Figure 7 do not require the NP to be located in the centre of the spherical sampling volume.
+It is also worth noting that the upper limits shown in figure 7 do not require the NP to be located in the centre of the spherical sampling volume.
 As long as the conditions of SEE are fulfilled, they can also be applied for the case of a spatial distribution of NPs.
 Further discussion of this point is beyond the scope of this paper.

-4.3 Microdosimetric aspects
+4.3.
+Microdosimetric aspects